-LEWIS by reSAWN TIMBER co. features clear vertical grain WESTERN HEMLOCK with an ultra low (28g/L) VOC clear finish.
-LEWIS is appropriate for interior wall cladding and ceiling applications.
-LEWIS is standardly a Class B Fire Rating.
+LEWIS by reSAWN TIMBER co. features clear vertical grain WESTERN HEMLOCK with a ultra low (28g/L) VOC oil finish.
+LEWIS is appropriate for interior wall & ceiling cladding.
+It can be used for exterior applications on PROTECTED surfaces such as soffits to achieve a seamless interior/exterior aesthetic.
+LEWIS is standardly a Class B Fire Rating for interior applications.

 LEWIS is available as FSC-certified upon request.

 BENEFITS OF reSAWN’s WESTERN HEMLOCK – CLEAR VERTICAL GRAIN:

 - From a design perspective it accepts finishes and shou sugi ban charring with excellent results, allowing for modern design aesthetics to be achieved.

 - It’s a great option for an affordable, aesthetically pleasing, high grade, vertical grain material.

 - Many of our interior Western Hemlock clear vertical grain (CVG) designs are finished in beautiful grey tones.
 The palette authentically aligns with the look of exterior wood cladding that has weathered to a silver grey naturally over time, such as reSAWN’s pre-weathered clear vertical grain Western Red Cedar and Alaskan Yellow Cedar designs.

 - Achieve a seamless interior/exterior aesthetic without having to use exterior grade material on an interior application, which typically comes at a higher cost.
 As an example, combine our PACKARD 2.0 charred Western Red Cedar CVG for exterior, with YAKIMA Western Hemlock CVG for the interior.

 - Strong, stable, straight-grained timber that is available in long lengths.

 - Its wide and prolific availability and its ability to quickly rejuvenate makes this species very sustainable.